By hiding my disability, I was denying a huge part of what makes me, me.Joel Nelson – creator of joelvsarthritis.co.uk

-I’m a man in my mid-thirties, from Norwich, the UK who has had some form of arthritis or autoimmune disorder most of my life.
-Essentially my body’s own immune system attacks itself in various parts of my body.
+I’m a man in my mid-thirties, from Norwich, UK who has had some form of arthritis or autoimmune disorder most of my life.
+Essentially my body’s immune system attacks itself in various parts of my body.

 My condition, unfortunately, progresses with age and due to treatment to suppress my immune system, I am also vulnerable to infection – But I won’t let this stop me.